 Which company should I chose?

-However there is one exception, a href=”http://www.gehua.net/” title=”GeHua” target=”_blank”>歌华 (Gehua, also known as FlyTV): it’s a company that provide cable TV and internet (you can get only the internet if you want).
-Gehua offers a fairly fast connection but is currently only available in Beijing.
+However, there are certain exceptions, such as 歌华 (Gehua, also known as FlyTV), a company that provides cable television and Internet (you can get only the internet if you want).
+It usually offers relatively fast connections.

 How to contract an internet connection in China?

-It’s really easy: just go to the closest shop with your passport and money and ask for it.
-You can also get it through internet.
+It’s really easy, just go to the closest shop (you can ask your landlord where it is) with your passport and money and ask for it.

 How much it costs?

-As I said at the beginning, the prices have fallen in the recent years; the price will depend on the speed, the city where you live, the provider ofr your choice and how many months you pay for.
-China Mobile is usually slightly cheaper than the other two (if we keep into account the speed).
-Here you find some examples (in Beijing, January 2017):
+The price will depend on the speed, the city where you live, the provider of your choice, how many months you pay fora nd whether it includes associated mobile phone line cards.
+The prices of these companies are relatively similar (if we keep into account the speed).
+Here you find some examples (in Beijing, May 2019):

 China Unicom – and probably also the other companies – offer a pre-paid USB-SIM modem service so you can get internet wherever you are.
 Even if the price per MB is quite reasonable, it’s quite slow.